-- (1) The order in which recompense of non-defaulting clearing members pursuant to Article 20(1) of Regulation (EU) 2021/23 may be required by the CCP's competent authority should reflect a certain order of priority between the clearing members.
-In order to incentivize clearing members to voluntarily contribute to variation margin gains haircutting (VMGH) following a non-default event, an order of priority should be established between all non-defaulting clearing members that contributed based on the moment when they contributed. - (2) In order to ensure a fair and proportional treatment among non-defaulting clearing members eligible for recompense, the recompense should be proportional to the losses identified of each equally ranked claim.
-Also, where there is a split between cash payments and instruments recognising a claim on future profits, the allocation between the cash payments and those instruments should be identical for all recompensed non-defaulting clearing members.
+- (1) In order to ensure a fair and proportional treatment among non-defaulting clearing members eligible for recompense, all eligible non-defaulting clearing members should be recompensed in the same order, and the recompense should be proportional to the losses identified of each non-defaulting clearing member.
+Also, where there is a split between cash payments and instruments recognising a claim on future profits, the allocation between the cash payments and those instruments should be identical for all recompensed non-defaulting clearing members. - (2) The setting down of the maximum share of CCP profits from which the recompense is to be paid and the maximum number of years over which it is to be paid should allow the CCP's competent authority, where relevant, to require the CCP to grant a material share of the profits as recompense, to ensure that non-defaulting clearing members can recoup a substantial amount of their losses.
+At the same time, setting an appropriate limit on the maximum number of years and share of profits should ensure that the recompense payments do not jeopardize the viability of the CCP, nor diminish the attractiveness of the CCP for its shareholders and external investors over a long period.

-- (3) The setting down of the maximum share of CCP profits from which the recompense is to be paid and the maximum number of years over which it is to be paid should allow the CCP's competent authority, where relevant, to require the CCP to grant a material share of the profits as recompense, to ensure that non-defaulting clearing members can recoup a substantial amount of their losses.
-At the same time, setting an appropriate limit on the maximum number of years and share of profits should ensure that the recompense payments do not jeopardize the viability of the CCP, nor diminish the attractiveness of the CCP for its shareholders and external investors over a long period. - (4) This Regulation is based on the draft regulatory technical standards submitted by the European Securities and Markets Authority (ESMA) to the Commission. - (5) In accordance with Article 10 of Regulation (EU) 1095/2010 of the European Parliament and the Council of 24 November 2010, ESMA has conducted open public consultations on such draft regulatory technical standards, analysed the potential related costs and benefits and requested the advice of the Securities and Markets Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1095/2010,
+- (3) This Regulation is based on the draft regulatory technical standards submitted by the European Securities and Markets Authority (ESMA) to the Commission. - (4) In accordance with Article 10 of Regulation (EU) 1095/2010 of the European Parliament and the Council of 24 November 2010, ESMA has conducted open public consultations on such draft regulatory technical standards, analysed the potential related costs and benefits and requested the advice of the Securities and Markets Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1095/2010,